 Key Stage 3

 English lessons build on the skills already established at Key Stage 2 and begin to develop the knowledge, skills and techniques they will require for GCSE.
 Students are assessed at least every half term through a variety of tasks and an end of unit exam.

-Students are introduced to the three key areas of English; Reading, Writing and Speaking and Listening.
+Students are introduced to the three key areas of English; Reading, Writing and Spoken Language.
 Students begin to develop ‘reading for understanding’ skills as well as the skill of writing in different forms .
-Opportunities to develop speaking and listening skills are also built into each of the following units:
+Opportunities to develop spoken skills are also built into each of the following units:

 - Gothic Unit